roxma/easymake/README.md

 * Supports Simple unit testing.
 * Handles more than one entry point in the project.

+***NOTICE***: Easymake is designed for easy to use on some simple applications, not for highly flexible or extensible.
+If you want to be more customizable, you may take a look at [this](https://gist.github.com/samuelsmal/e43f2001cfc81fee18b6) for start.

 ## Getting Started ##

 ### Basics